genelet/godbi/README.md

 <br /><br />

-### 3.2 Action by Name, `GetAction`
+### 2.4 Action by Name, `GetAction`

 Besides running action directly by calling its method, we can run it alternatively by calling its string name.
-This is important in web application where the server is open to many different user actions and need to return particular one dynamically according to user query.
+This is important in web application where the server is open to many different user actions and response particular one dynamically according to user query.

 To achieve this, build up a map between action name and function (a closure).
 To get the closure back, use: